 When promises are made and consideration paid (or if the person promised reasonably relies on the promise and takes action) a contract is formed.
 Contracts can be written, oral or even implied by the actions of the parties.
-While oral and implied contracts are more difficult to prove, legal action can be taken when such contracts are breached.
+While oral and implied contracts are more difficult to prove, legal action can be taken when such contracts are breached, resulting in a breach of fiduciary duty partnership.

 Regulation of the securities industry is delegated by the Securities Exchange Commission (SEC) to self-regulatory organizations (SROs), primarily the National Association of Securities Dealers, Inc. (NASD).
 The NASD and other SROs have rules and regulations designed to protect investors.
 Brokers and their firms must enter into contracts with NASD and other SROs to become registered representatives and member firms.
 Investors are the intended third-party beneficiaries of these contracts with the regulators.